I will show you how I turned an old hutch into a mudroom area that is better than I thought!

 When we bought this house, I always assumed that I would use part of the laundry room as a mudroom.
 But once all of the cabinets, sink, washer and dryer were in place, it became evident that it just wasn’t going to work out that way.
 Enter sad face.
 A really sad one.

-Inspiration struck though, in the form of an old hutch that we inherited.
+Inspiration struck though, in the form of an old wooden hutch that we inherited.

 Before I tell you about the transformation of the hutch, take a look at how it started out.
-Here she is sitting on our screen porch, before the porch makeover.
+Here she is sitting on our screen porch outside, before the porch makeover.

-After reinforcing the back with a couple of 1×4 boards, I attached two D rings to hang it from the wall with.
+After reinforcing the back with a couple of 1 x 4 boards, I attached two D rings to hang it from the wall with.

 This thing will get yanked on a lot as it is where my granddaughters will hang their coats and backpacks along with Pookie and I using it for coats, my pocketbook and the dog leashes.
 I made sure to insert the screws for the D rings into wall studs.
 It is further reinforced by using long screws to attach the hooks that are running across the bottom.
 The screws go all the way through the bottom of the hutch, into the wall.
 You can find the hooks HERE.

 I looked everywhere for some affordable enamel numbers, but none were to be found.
 I finally ran across these outdoor house numbers at Lowes.
-At $1.48 each, they are the perfect finishing touch!
+At $1.48 each, they are the perfect finishing touch for the dropzone!

 Talk about an area that’s hard to photograph!
 The dropzone is located in an L shaped hallway that is off of the kitchen and runs between the entrance from the garage and the doors to the laundry room, back porch and powder room.
 Whew!
 I had to stand on my head, hold my breath and wiggle my nose to get these pictures.
 Ha!